PavelSusloparov/warranty-service/README.md

 # Overview

-System where thousands of retail stores are concurrently sending product data to a service that will generate warranties based on item cost and type.
+System where thousands of retail stores are concurrently sending product data to a service that generates warranties based on item cost and type.
 Each warranty is tied to a store.

 The service provides API that will allow creation and retrieval of warranties.

 ## /warranties (POST request):